-- Be satisfied that the internal audit function has been effectively carried out and the internal auditor has adequate resources. - Review and approve the annual Audit Plan.
+- Be satisfied that the internal audit function has been effectively carried out and the internal auditor has adequate resources. - Review and approve the annual Audit Plan. - Review and approve Internal Audit's annual budget and resource plan.

 Risk Management

 - Understand the principal risks of the Corporation; review and consider with management the Corporation's risk taking philosophy; review and discuss with management the Corporation's risk inventory and related mitigation plans; receive presentations, reports and other information about extraordinary risks, emerging risks and significant trends that could materially affect the Corporation's ability to achieve its strategic objectives; review reports prepared by Designated Audit Directors regarding any significant risks identified by management; review and discuss with management a summary of safety and environmental performance. - Be satisfied that management has appropriate processes in place to identify, assess, manage and monitor risk. - Review the Corporation's insurance programs for adequacy annually.